marcoalopez/marcoalopez.github.io/Resume.md

 2007 - Predoctoral fellowship in the Severo Ochoa Program (FICYT, Principality of Asturias, Spain) (4 years)

 ## Scientific activities as a visitor researcher

+2022 - **Montpellier (France)**.
+Duration: 1 week. **Goal**: Experimental deformation of Mg alloys in simple shear with in situ monitoring at Geosciences Montpellier (collaboration as member of the RhEoVOLUTION project)

 2019 - **Grenoble (France)**.
 Duration: 1.5 months. **Goal**: Experimental ice deformation (creep) using digital image correlation methods at [Institut des Géosciences de l'Environnement](http://www.ige-grenoble.fr/) under the supervision of [Maurine Montagnat](http://www.ige-grenoble.fr/pages-personnelles/maurine-montagnat-rentier/).